 - Beat the cream on high for another 5 minutes or so: check the cream often.
 Beat it just until stiff peaks form.
 Do not overbeat!
 Set the whipped cream aside.

 Make the filling:

 - Pour the cold milk into a medium-sized bowl.
 Sprinkle the instant vanilla pudding & pie filling mix over the top.
 Whisk the two together by hand for 2 minutes: the pudding should be creamy and beginning to thicken.

 - Add in the cinnamon and whisk it fully into the pudding.
 Add half of the whipped cream into the bowl and gently fold it into the pudding.

 Assemble the pie:

-- Spoon half of the pudding mixture over the Blueberry Sauce layer, and spread it evenly.
+- Next spoon half of the pudding mixture over the Blueberry Sauce layer, and spread it evenly.

 - Spoon the rest of the Blueberry Sauce evenly over the pudding.
-Then top this with the rest of the pudding.
+Top this with the rest of the pudding mixture.

-- Scoop the remainder of the whipped cream onto the top of the pie, spreading it to cover the entire surface.
+- Scoop the remaining whipped cream onto the top of the pie and spread it to cover the entire surface.

 - Loosely cover the top of the pie with plastic wrap, and place the pie in the fridge to chill, for at least four hours or overnight.